Eliza Manningham-Buller: Professional life

 She was a senior liaison officer working out of Washington, D.C. to the US intelligence community over the period of the first Gulf War, before leading the newly created Irish counter-terrorism section from 1992 when MI5 were given the lead responsibility for such work (from the Metropolitan Police).
 Having been promoted to the management board of the Security Service the next year, Manningham-Buller became the director in charge of surveillance and technical operations.
 She was appointed Deputy Director General in 1997, and succeeded Sir Stephen Lander as Director General in 2002, the second woman to take on the role after Dame Stella Rimington.

 In the 2005 Birthday Honours, Manningham-Buller was appointed a Dame Commander of the Order of the Bath (DCB).
 She resigned from MI5 on 21 April 2007, and was succeeded by her deputy, Jonathan Evans.
-She was 'raised to the peerage' as Baroness Manningham-Buller, of Northampton in the County of Northamptonshire on 2 June 2008.
+She was raised to the peerage as Baroness Manningham-Buller, of Northampton in the County of Northamptonshire on 2 June 2008.

 She reportedly joined the public speaking circuit.
-She was appointed to the Court and Council of Imperial College London in 2009, becoming Deputy chairman later that year, and named chairman in July 2011.
+She was appointed to the Court and Council of Imperial College London in 2009, becoming deputy chairman later that year, and named chairman in July 2011.
 She became a governor of biomedical research charity the Wellcome Trust in 2008 and the first female chair of the Trust on 1 October 2015.
 She left the Wellcome Trust in 2021, being replaced as chair by Julia Gillard on 12 April 2021.
 Since 2015, she has been the co-president of Chatham House.

 On St George's Day (23 April), 2014, Lady Manningham-Buller was appointed a Lady Companion of the Order of the Garter (LG) by Queen Elizabeth II.

 She became chair of the Conduct Committee on 19 January 2022.
+She took part in the Royal Procession at the Coronation of Charles III and Camilla, carrying St Edward's Staff.

+She was appointed an Honorary Fellow of the Royal Society in 2025.